 Free 3D Printing Apps on Your Desktop

-As you might already assume, free Windows 3D apps are few and far between, you’ll be hard-pressed to find a 3D printing app without dipping into your wallet.
-These days it isn’t even a one-off payment, thanks mainly to the subscription culture that we have now for pretty much everything!
+As you might already assume, free Windows 3D apps are few and far between.
+You’ll be hard-pressed to find a 3D printing app without dipping into your wallet.
+These days it isn’t even a one-off payment, thanks mainly to the subscription culture we have now for pretty much everything!
 There are, however, several web apps out there.
 They all pretty much focus on the modelling aspect, and they all have their very own unique advantages.

 We’ve already covered Autodesk, 123D Design is a modelling web tool that enables you to put together projects from a series of shapes quickly.
 It supports most of the 3D printers out there, allowing you to design and then print.
 There’s a version available for iPad, Mac and PC.

 3D Tin is a web app that also caters to the modellers out there.
 As it’s web-based, there is nothing to download, obviously excluding anything you create.
-It uses Chrome or Firefox to run so you will need to use it via either one of those.
+It uses Chrome or Firefox to run, so you will need to use it via either one.
 Unfortunately, you do have to share what you have created in their Creative Commons, either that or pay for storage via the Cloud.
 It does, however, come with some good tutorials, so very good for a beginner to learn from regarding 3D design.

 Parametric Parts is an open-source designing app, it gives you the ability to access other design parts, which you can use to build your very own design projects, so it’s one for the magpie out there.

-Now for those that have 2D sketches and no printer – Shapeways will allow you to upload your 2D sketch in black, you can then set the thickness on their website.
+Now for those with 2D sketches and no printer – Shapeways will allow you to upload your 2D sketch in black; you can then set the thickness on their website.
 They will print any design using whichever of their available materials you specify, ranging from metal, ceramics or sandstone.

 So, that’s a few apps that are out there which you can give a try, but I think we should end with Tinkercad.
 Tinkercad is an online 3D design and printing app.
-They are already used by many designers and hobbyists.
-It can be used to make anything from toys, home décor products, jewellery, design prototypes, models etc.
+Many designers and hobbyists already use them.
+It can be used to make anything from toys, home décor products, jewellery, design prototypes, and models.